On Rigidity of Generalized Conformal Structures: Proof of the generalized Liouville Theorem

 \subsubsection{Infinitesimal isometries}

 Assume now that $\phi(p) = p$.
-We defined in the introduction the fact that $\phi$ being a $d$-isometry at $p$ by the condition that $\CC$ and its image $\phi^*(\CC)$ have a contact of order $d$ along $\CC_p$.
-As in the classical case, one shows this is equivalent to the usual vanishing condition up to order $d$, at $p$, of the previous equality.
-More precisely, for a given function $k$, and $U, V$ vector fields, let
+By definition, $\phi$ is a $d$-isometry at $p$ if $\mathcal{C}$ and its image $\phi^*(\mathcal{C})$ have a contact at order $d$ along $\mathcal{C}_p$ (\ref{Rigidity}).
+As in the classical case, one shows this is equivalent to the usual vanishing condition up to order $d$, at $p$, of the equality (\ref{isometry}).
+More precisely, for a given function $k$, and $U,V$ vector fields, let

-Then, $\phi$ is a $d$-isometry, if there exists $k$ such that the derivatives up to order $d-1$ of $\Delta_k(U, V)$ vanishes for any vector fields $U$ and $V$.